To help you plan your stay, here are nine things to do on a layover at London Heathrow Airport.

 1. Enjoy a meal

 Grabbing a meal at London Heathrow can feel more sophisticated than other airports.
 While there aren’t endless options, the eateries and restaurants are well curated, with European cafes, British pubs, and full-service restaurants offering a range of cuisine.
-A few standout options are Wagamama, Gordon Ramsay Plane Food, The Tin Goose, Carluccio’s, and the Fortnum & Mason Bar (as in the traditional London department store that dates to 1707).
+A few standout options are Wagamama, Gordon Ramsay Plane Food, and the Fortnum & Mason Bar (as in the traditional London department store that dates to 1707).
 Of course, international chains like Pret a Manger and Starbucks will tide you over, too.
-You may even happen upon some live music at the Caffe Nero in Terminal 2.
-Note that Terminal 3 is the only terminal that has no 24-hour cafes.
+You may even happen upon some live music at the Caffe Nero in Terminal 2 (every Sunday morning).

 2. Relax in a lounge